-This study aims to take a usage-based constructionist approach to observing the emergence of constructions in L2 speakers of English from a bird's eye perspective and aligns some of them with CEFR levels.
+This study aims to take a usage-based constructionist approach to the observation of the emergence of constructions in L2 speakers of English from a bird's eye perspective and align certain of them with Common European Framework of Reference for Languages (CEFR) levels.
 To do this, five equally balanced subparts from the EFCAMDAT corpus were compiled and analyzed using TAASSC and SPSS.
-The findings present strong evidence for and confirm previous studies that speakers at lower proficiency levels use fixed or prototypical expressions and do not deviate as much from conventional ways of combining constructions, i.e., collexemes, possibly stemming from not having reached an abstract form yet.
-The top 10 high and low frequency constructions do not show a developmental path.
-In the end, the study presents a set of constructions aligned for each CEFR level to serve as a rudimentary table of alignment.
+The findings confirm previous studies in that they show strong evidence that speakers with lower proficiency levels use fixed or prototypical expressions and do not deviate as much as those with higher levels from conventional ways of combining constructions, i.e., collexemes.
+The ten highest and lowest frequency constructions do not show a developmental trajectory.
+Finally, the study presents a set of constructions aligned to each CEFR level which can serve as a rudimentary table of alignment.

-Keywords: construction grammar, constructional learning, L2 writing, CEFR levels Emergencia constructiva en A1-C1: perspectiva y alineación a vista de pájaro
+Keywords: construction grammar; constructional learning; L2 writing; CEFR levels

+La emergencia constructiva en A1-C1.
+Panorámica global y alineación

-Este estudio tiene como objetivo adoptar un enfoque construccionista basado en el uso para observar la aparición de construcciones en hablantes de inglés L2 desde una perspectiva de ojo de pájaro y alinea algunas de ellas con los niveles del MCER.
-Para hacer esto, se compilaron y analizaron cinco subpartes igualmente equilibradas del corpus EFCAMDAT utilizando TAASSC y SPSS.
-Los hallazgos presentan una fuerte evidencia y confirman estudios previos de que los hablantes con niveles de competencia más bajos usan expresiones fijas o prototípicas y no se desvían tanto de las formas convencionales de combinar construcciones, es decir, colexemas, posiblemente debido a que aún no han alcanzado una forma abstracta.
-Las 10 principales construcciones de alta y baja frecuencia no muestran un camino de desarrollo.
-Al final, el estudio presenta un conjunto de construcciones alineadas para cada nivel del MCER para servir como una tabla rudimentaria de alineación.
+Este estudio tiene como objetivo adoptar un enfoque construccionista basado en el uso a fin de observar la aparición de construcciones en hablantes de inglés como L2 desde una perspectiva global y alinear algunas de ellas con los niveles del Marco Común Europeo de Referencia para las lenguas (MCER).
+Para ello, se compilaron y analizaron cinco subpartes igualmente equilibradas del corpus EFCAMDAT utilizando TAASSC y SPSS.
+Los hallazgos confirman estudios anteriores en el sentido de que aportan pruebas sólidas de que las y los hablantes con niveles más bajos de competencia utilizan expresiones fijas o prototípicas y no se desvían tanto de las formas convencionales de combinar construcciones, es decir los colexemas, como quienes tienen niveles más altos de competencia.
+Las diez construcciones de mayor y menor frecuencia no muestran una trayectoria de desarrollo.
+Finalmente, el estudio presenta un conjunto de construcciones alineadas con cada nivel del MCER que pueden servir como tabla de alineación rudimentaria.

-Palabras clave: gramática de la construcción, aprendizaje constructivo, escritura L2, niveles del MCER
+Palabras clave: gramática de la construcción; aprendizaje constructivo; escritura L2; niveles del MCER

-1. Introduction
+1. INTRODUCTION

-One of the central objectives of second language acquisition (SLA) is understanding how language and more proficiency develops over time in a target language.
-As such, there have been many studies that took up second language development from a variety of different perspectives and approaches.
+One of the central objectives of Second Language Acquisition (SLA) is understanding how language and increasing proficiency develops over time in a target language.
+As such, there have been many studies that have considered second language development from a variety of different perspectives and using various approaches.
 Recently, with more linguists subscribing to approaches that do not separate lexis from grammar, SLA has seen many studies on the lexicogrammatical development of L2 speakers of many different languages.

-This study seeks to observe the emergence of some constructions in L2 speakers of English across different proficiency levels and aligns them with CEFR levels.
-As such, the current research study deepens our understanding of constructional learning and presents further evidence.
-Subscribing to a usage-based constructionist approach, this study is similar in nature to Ellis (2008), Ellis and Ferreira-Junior (2009), Römer, Skalicky, and Ellis (2018), Römer et al. (2014) and Römer and Yilmaz (2019), to name a few.
-However, one difference there exists is that this study takes a more global perspective while above-mentioned studies focus on a specific set of verb-argument constructions in L2 speakers and their development across various CEFR levels.
-This paper is meant to be a complementary study to our understanding of how constructions emerge across proficiency levels and what the implications of it are for SLA.
+This study seeks to observe the emergence of certain constructions in L2 speakers of English across different proficiency levels and aligns them with the Common European Framework of Reference for Languages (CEFR; Council of Europe 2020) levels.
+As such, the current research study deepens our understanding of constructional learning and presents further evidence for constructional development in L2 learners.
+Subscribing to a usage-based constructionist approach, this study is similar in nature to those of Ellis (2008), Ellis and Ferreira-Junior (2009), Römer et al. (2014), Römer et al. (2018) and Römer and Yilmaz (2019), to name a few.
+However, one difference is that this study takes a more global perspective to those mentioned above, which focus on a specific set of verb-argument constructions in L2 speakers and their development across various CEFR levels.
+This paper is intended to be a complementary study to assist in our understanding of how constructions emerge across proficiency levels and what the implications of this are for SLA.
 The research hypotheses and research questions that are investigated in this study are:

-H1: there will be correlations between syntactic indices and CEFR levels
+H1: There will be correlations between syntactic indices and CEFR levels.